 - Star Alliance Gold passengers departing on a same-day Turkish Airlines or Star Alliance flight in any class of service (+1 guest)

-- Business Class and First Class passengers departing on a same-day Star Alliance flight (+1 guest)
+- Business Class and First Class passengers departing on a same-day flight operated by a Star Alliance airline (+1 guest)

 - United Club members departing on a same-day Star Alliance flight (no guests)